Wenchuan-Zhang/MuFi/README.md

 - **Customizable architecture**: The model architecture is modular and can be easily adapted or extended with additional feature sets.
 - **Detailed evaluation**: Supports a variety of metrics such as AUC, accuracy, sensitivity, specificity, PPV, and NPV, providing a comprehensive performance assessment.

+## To-Do
+- [ ] Write detailed documentation for data preprocessing and feature extraction.
+- [ ] Upload all source code files.

 ## Installation
 1. Clone this repository:
    ```bash